RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 measurements, however, measure the active number of channels.
 The factors regulating channel activity in these experiments could be due to perturbations during the sample preparation or reflect some unknown mechanism of regulation, such as the presence or absence of interacting cofactors [@schumann2010].
 The work described here, on the other hand, measures the *maximum* number of channels that could be active and may be able to explain why the channel abundance is higher than estimated by theoretical means.
-There remains much more to be leared about the regulation of activity in these systems.
+There remains much more to be learned about the regulation of activity in these systems.
 As the *in vivo* measurement of protein copy number becomes accessible through novel single-cell and single-molecule methods, we will continue to collect more facts about this fascinating system and hopefully connect the molecular